How to Make DIY Aloe Vera and Lavender Hand Sanitizer

 What we put on our bodies is as important as what we put into them, especially since we can absorb over half of what we apply.
 By choosing to omit the bad ingredients like toxins, chemicals and synthetic fragrances, we can whip up some healthy choices for all the family in the kitchen, all while costing considerably less.

-No irritating alcohol or hormone disrupting toxins which are both regularly found in commercial brands.
-There are homemade sanitizers that do have rubbing alcohol and vegetable glycerine added but I have not tried these yet.
+This hand sanitizer is a perfect example of utilizing simple ingredients that stem from plants.
+What I have chosen to omit is just as important as what I chose to leave in this recipe.
+No irritating alcohol or hormone-disrupting toxins, which are both regularly found in commercial brands.
+There are homemade sanitizers that do have rubbing alcohol and vegetable glycerine added, but I have not tried these yet.

-Lavender Hand Sanitizer
+Homemade Aloe Vera and Lavender Hand Sanitizer Recipe

-- 15 drops Lavender Essential Oil
+- 15 drops lavender essential oil

-- 10 drops Orange Essential Oil (optional)
+- 10 drops sweet orange essential oil (optional)

 - 4 oz dark glass spray bottle (blue, amber or green)

-- Start by pouring your distilled water about ¾ of the way up your bottle.
+- Start by pouring your distilled water about 3/4 of the way up your bottle.

 - Add the aloe vera gel.